juancho386/shhh/manual.md

 Once the message is encrypted, you will see it displayed.
 You can press CTRL+a to select the entire text, and then CTRL+c to copy it.
 Now you can paste it in any message system like Telegram or email.

 ## Decrypt messages
-Select 'Read a message encrypted with my Public key' from the menu and paste the encrypted message in the next dialog box.
+Select *Read a message encrypted with my Public key* from the menu and paste the encrypted message in the next dialog box.

 > [!TIP]
 > If you are using the keyboard, and you want to move to the OK button, know that TAB will write a tab space in the text.
 Use CTRL+tab to navigate in that dialog.